djmcqueen/Getting_and_Cleaning_Data/README.md

 Functions of the R Script and its Output:
 -----------------------------------------
-The script run_analysis.R, located in this repository, checks for a zipped copy of the UCI HAR Dataset (named Dataset.zip) in your working directory, and runs against it if found.
+The script run_analysis.R, located in this repository, checks for a zipped copy of the UCI HAR Dataset (named Dataset.zip) in your working directory, and runs against it, if found.
 If the file does not exist in your working directory, the program will attempt to download it, unzip the data into a folder in your working directory, and then run.

 After merging the test and training data sets, the program adds better labelling throughout the merged set, and then subsets out all rows for only the columns pertaining to the means and standard deviations of the various measurements.